crewjam/ringfile/README.md

 Note: the file offsets are relative to the end of the header, not the beginning of the file.

-Each record consists of:

-  - a 4-byte little endian length of the data
-  - the data
+Each record consists of a variable length integer specifying the length of the record followed by the record.

+Limits:

+ - File offsets are represented as 64-bit unsigned integers so the maximum file size is 2^64.
+ - Record lengths are represented with variable length encoding, but assumed to be no more than 2^64.
+ - The file header consumes 24 bytes at the start of the file.
+The maximum size of a single record is the remaining file size minus 1.
+ - Records are arbitrary binary strings, any byte is allowed.

 TODO
 ----